About the School Crossing Guard Program

 In 1985, Vandalia police Lieutenant Jack Baber and Vandalia-Butler schools kindergarten teacher Marie McGee met to discuss an idea they had about a safety program to be taught to incoming kindergarten students of the school district.
 A few months after this meeting, in 1986, the Passport to Safety program was launched.

 The program is now taught in all the elementary schools in the Vandalia-Butler School District for incoming kindergarteners.
-The program is held for one week each summer in the individual schools.
-Kindergarten classroom teachers and other community instructors teach the program.
+The program is held at each individual school during the beginning of the new school year.
+First Responders and community instructors teach the program.

 On Friday the children graduate from the Passport to Safety program.
 Parents are invited to stay for the graduation.
-The children will play the Passport to Safety game before graduating.
+The children will recite the safety items they learned throughout the program prior to graduation.

 Passport to Safety is a coordinated effort, which involves the school district and the Vandalia Division of Police.
-Classes are taught by instructors from the Vandalia and Butler Township Fire Departments, Parks and Recreation water safety, Vandalia-Butler City Schools bus drivers, a local veterinarian and the Vandalia and Butler Township Police Departments.
+Classes are taught by instructors from the Vandalia and Butler Township Fire Departments, Parks and Recreation water safety, Vandalia-Butler City Schools bus drivers, and a local veterinarian.

 In 1986 the program won "Crime Prevention Program of the Year" award from the Ohio Crime Prevention Association.
 In the past, 98 to 99% of incoming kindergarten students have participated in the program.
 The Vandalia Division of Police is extremely proud of this program.